gujibra/wurstplus2-rusherplugin/README.md

-add some hud and chat modules from w+2/onepop :D to  rusher
+add some hud and chat modules from w+2/onepop to rusher:D